cancertech/cancer_diagnosis/README.md

 The long-term goal of this project is to develop a unified software package for sharing image analysis and machine learning tools to improve the accuracy and efficiency of cancer diagnosis, thus aiding in improving the quality of both cancer research and clinical practice.
 Our specific aims are as follows: 1.
 Regions of Interest: Produce a ROI-finder classifier and associated tools for use by researchers or pathologists for automatic identification of potential ROIs on whole slide images of breast biopsy slides; 2.
 Diagnosis: Produce a diagnostic classifier and associated tools that can not only suggest the potential diagnosis of a whole slide image, but can also produce the reasons for the diagnosis in terms of regions on the image, their color, their texture, and their structure; 3.
 Dissemination: Develop a unified software package containing this suite of tools, so they can be easily shared and provided (standalone and through the existing Pathology Image Informatics Platform (PIIP)) to both cancer researchers and clinical pathologists.

-For more detail information, please visit [our project website](cancertech.cs.washington.edu).
+For more detail information, please visit <a href="http://cancertech.cs.washington.edu" target="_blank">our project website</a>.

 # Installation

 The installation instructions are shown in Windows operation system.
 The installation steps are similar for MacOS and Linux.

+First, you can download our tools from
+<a href="https://github.com/meredith-wenjunwu/cancer_diagnosis" target="_blank">Github page</a>
-First, you can download our tools from [Github page](https://github.com/meredith-wenjunwu/cancer_diagnosis) by clicking on the "Clone or download" button first and then clicking on the "Download ZIP" button.
+by clicking on the "Clone or download" button first and then clicking on the "Download ZIP" button.

 <img src="docs/tutorial_img/download_repo.JPG" width="40%" align="middle"/>